Thinkenterprise/spring-pcf-training/spring-pcf-enterprise/spring-pcf-enterprise-start/target/classes/README.md

 # Importing a CSV file into mongoDB

-This example illustrates how to use the mongoDB connector to import data in a CSV format from a local directory into mongoDB.
-This examples also covers other important components in the studio including DataWeave and Scopes such as the Message Enricher and Foreach.
+This example illustrates how to use the database connector to import data in a CSV format from a local directory into mysql DB.

 ###Assumption
 This document describes the details of the example within the context of Anypoint™ Studio, Mule ESB’s graphical user interface (GUI).
 This document assumes that you are familiar with Mule ESB and the [Anypoint Studio interface](http://www.mulesoft.org/documentation/display/current/Anypoint+Studio+Essentials).

 ###Example Use Case
-In this example we transform a sample CSV file containing sales data into a Map with a key value pair.
+In this example we transform a sample CSV file containing flight route data into a Map with a key value pair.
 We use the DataWeave transformer to do so.
-This Map is basically a collection called customers.
-We now use the mongoDB connector embedded in a Message Enricher scope to check if such a collection exists in the database.
-The message enricher basically enriches the message from #[payload] to #[flowVars['existsCollection']].
-This is then used by the choice router to decide whether to route to a mongoDB connector that creates a collection or just use the default option.
-The last mongoDB connector embedded in the For Each scope, saves the object from the map, iteratively for each of the elements in the collection.
+This Map is basically a collection called route.
+With the collectiopn splitter with seperate the data stream in single records, which are written to the database with the database connector record by record.

 ###Set Up and Run the Example